Have We Fallen Out Of Love With French Skincare?

 ”

-So how did we get caught up in the French skincare hype?
-One Redditor made an interesting point: "Maybe the marketing makes people think it is skincare [at] its « purest » level (white packaging, the « laboratory » word in some brands names etc)."
-Charlotte adds that some products try to brand themselves like medicine, while others [ones you'd find in a beauty store like Sephora, for example] try to brand themselves more aesthetically.
-"There's less fluffy marketing with French pharmacy skincare," says Charlotte, and that's partly due to regulations.
-"As a result, there's less BS to wade through."

 The language on labels makes French skincare feel more trustworthy — like it's really working.
 The same can be said for where the majority of French skincare is stocked: in pharmacies.
-Dr Ranella and Charlotte say that in France, pharmacists know their stuff when it comes to skincare.
-"Pharmacies have at least one staffed pharmacologist, if not more," says Charlotte.
+Dr. Hirsch and Palermino say that in France, pharmacists know their stuff when it comes to skincare.
+"Pharmacies have at least one staffed pharmacologist, if not more," says Palermino.
 "In many of the pharmacies I go to, even the cashier is a pharmacist."
 In reality, it's not that straightforward.
-"Where something is sold tells you about where it is sold," says Dr Ranella, rather than how effective it is for you personally.
+"Where something is sold tells you about where it is sold," says Dr. Hirsch, rather than how effective it is for you personally.

+Ana Mansouri, MBBS, cosmetic doctor and skin expert at Dr. Ana The Skin Clinic, says that marketing claims using terms such as 'dermatologist tested' or other similar medical terminology can actually be very misleading, as they don't necessarily meet the consumer's expectations in terms of results.
+"I personally recommend choosing more affordable [...] options such as CeraVe or Cetaphil," says Dr. Mansouri, "or in contrast, higher-quality, scientifically-backed skincare such as SkinCeuticals."

 Advertisement